UNDER CONSTRUCTION

 Elizabeth caught her father's eye across the table; the shared look between them was amusement enough to sweeten her tea.

 "Kitty, finish your meal and meet me in the backroom.
 I would like you to write the invitations.
 John will need the horse, Mr. Bennet, to take them."
+Mrs. Bennet was already thinking about execution.

 Chapter 2